idrisfl/sample-azure-ARM-templates/README.md

 ###### Some basic examples for ARM templates are provisioning a VM, creating a Storage blob, mounting a SQL Server Database etc.

-*** Disclaimer: These samples are based on those available at https://github.com/Azure/azure-quickstart-templates
+*** Disclaimer: These samples are adapted from the templates available at https://github.com/Azure/azure-quickstart-templates